JujuAdams/Vinyl/docs/5.0/Gain-Functions.md

 |`gain`  |number          |Target gain, in normalised gain units                                                             |
 |`[rate]`|number          |Speed to approach the target gain, in gain units per second.
 Defaults to `VINYL_DEFAULT_GAIN_RATE`|

-Sets the target gain of a[voice](Voice) or [label](Label).
+Sets the target gain of a [voice](Voice) or [label](Label).
 The gain for that voice or label will change over time at the given rate until reaching its target.

-!> Setting a target gain of `0` for an voice will not stop the voice when reaching silence.
-Please use `VinylFadeOut()` to fade out and stop an voice.
+!> Setting a target gain of `0` for a voice will not stop the voice when reaching silence.
+Please use `VinylFadeOut()` to fade out and stop a voice.

 #### **Example**